oerpub/oerpub.uidesigns.editor/designs/new-edit-icons.md

 - [ ] "Rename this book" inside the menu \(down arrow\)
 - [ ] "Edit authors, license, etc." inside the menu
 - [ ] "Delete this book" inside the menu
-- [ ] Hover over the right arrow says "Go edit this book"
+- [ ] Hover over the pencil \(shown as right arrow in mockup\) says "Go edit this book"
-- [ ] Clicking on the right arrow opens the book in the TOC and the first module of the book in the editor
+- [ ] Clicking on the pencil opens the book in the TOC and the first module of the book in the editor
 - [ ] Clicking on the book title unfolds the book in the picker and either does nothing, or opens the metadata editor, whichever is easier.

 ### Step 3.
 Book division / folder icons behavior